More help with Account by Administrator (ABA)

 As a guardian or administrator you’re legally required to tell us in writing.

-We need proof of the represented person's death, such as a copy of the funeral notice or death certificate.
+We need proof of the represented person's death, such as a copy of the death certificate or a letter from a doctor involved in their care.

 If you’re an administrator we tell you if you still need to submit the Account by Administrator (ABA).